mdestombes/minecraft_bukkit_server/README.md

 `docker run -it -p 25565:25565 -p 8123:8123 -e EULA=true --name minecraf_server
 mdestombes/minecraft_bukkit_server`

-### Spigot included
+### CraftBukkit included

-Base of container minecraft is `bukkit`, but spigot server should be run too.
+Base of container minecraft is `Spigot`, but `CraftBukkit` server should be run too.
-To run the spigot server, supply it as an argument like so:
+To run the CraftBukkit server, supply it as an argument like so:
 `docker run -it -p 25565:25565 -p 8123:8123 -e EULA=true --name minecraf_server
-mdestombes/minecraft_bukkit_server spigot`
+mdestombes/minecraft_bukkit_server craftbukkit`

 ### Configuration